luizec/vynil/README.md

-## AWS Bookstore Demo App
+## AWS Vinyl Demo App

-AWS Bookstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious books.
+AWS Vinylstore Demo App is a full-stack sample web application that creates a storefront (and backend) for customers to shop for fictitious vinyls.
 The entire application can be created with a single CloudFormation template. **[Try out the deployed application here](https://d2h3ljlsmzojxz.cloudfront.net/)**!

-You can browse and search for books, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.
+You can browse and search for vinyls, look at recommendations and best sellers, manage your cart, checkout, view your orders, and more.
 Get started with building your own below!
 &nbsp;

 ## License Summary